ganeti/ganeti/man/hbal.rst

   option, the only migrations that hbal will do are migrations of instances off a drained node.
 This can be useful if during a reinstall of the base operating system migration is only possible from the old OS to the new OS.
+Note, however, that usually the use of migration tags is the better choice.

 \--select-instances=*instances*
   This parameter marks the given instances (as a comma-separated list)